akshay-rakheja/personal-website-dev/content/projects/Time Limited Tokens.md

 showInProjects: true
 ---

-Added Time Limited rights to ERC-721 tokens that allows for atomic leasing
+Added Time Limited rights to ERC-721 tokens that allows for atomic leasing.

+Placed 3rd for IPFS/Filecoin bounty followed by a Next-step grant by Protocol Labs.